api3-ecosystem/prediction-market-guide/guide.md

     /// @notice The context of the side that won. bool public winner;

-    /// @notice The id alloted in the Trading contract for each prediction as predictionId. uint256 public immutable I_SELF_ID;
+    /// @notice The id alloted in the Prediction Market contract for each prediction as predictionId. uint256 public immutable I_SELF_ID;
     /// @notice Price of 1 token of either side.
 Is a multiple of 10**4. uint256 public immutable I_BASE_PRICE;